 The Extraordinary General Meeting on 5 March 2021 decided to establish a Shareholders' Nomination Board for the company and the Nomination Board's charter was approved.
 The Nomination Board consists of the four largest registered shareholders of the company as of 31 August.
-According to the shareholders' register, the company's four largest shareholders on 31 August 2022 were Conficap Oy, Alexander Rosenlew, Ilmarinen Mutual Pension Insurance Company, and Thomasset Oy.
+According to the shareholders' register, the company's four largest shareholders on 31 August 2023 were Conficap Oy, Alexander Rosenlew, Ilmarinen Mutual Pension Insurance Company, and Thominvest Oy (former Thomasset Oy).

-On 1 September 2022, the company announced that these shareholders have appointed their representatives to the Shareholders' Nomination Board, the composition of which is as follows:
+On 12 September 2023, the company announced that these shareholders have appointed their representatives to the Shareholders' Nomination Board, the composition of which is as follows:

-- Maarit Toivanen, CEO and Chair of the Board of Conficap Oy - Alexander Rosenlew - Annika Ekman, Head of Direct Equity Investments, Ilmarinen Mutual Pension Insurance Company - Mats Söderström, CEO of Thomasset Oy
+- · Maarit Toivanen, Chair of the Board of Conficap Ov - Alexander Rosenlew - · Annika Ekman, Head of Direct Equity Investments, Ilmarinen Mutual Pension Insurance Company - Mats Söderström, CEO of Thominvest Oy

 The Nomination Board has elected Maarit Toivanen as its chair.
-The Chair of Orthex's Board of Directors, Sanna Suvanto-Harsaae, acts as an expert member of the Nomination Board.
+The Chair of Orthex's Board of Directors, Sanna Suvanto-Harsaae, acts as an expert member of the Nomination Board